waku-org/specs/standards/core/store.md

 This specification explains the `WAKU2-STORE` protocol, which enables querying of messages received through the relay protocol and stored by other nodes.
-It also supports pagination for more efficient querying of historical messages.

 **Protocol identifier***: `/vac/waku/store-query/3.0.0`